mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate-properties-pages-windows.md

   ####  Rhino 6 code

-  Rhino 6 supports optionally adding "Restore Defaults" and "Apply" buttons by overriding the `ButtonsToDisplay`  method and returning the buttons to display or `RhinoOptionPageButtons::None` to hide all optional buttons.
+  Rhino 6 supports optionally adding "Restore Defaults" and "Apply" buttons by overriding the `ButtonsToDisplay`  method and returning the buttons to include or  `RhinoOptionPageButtons::None` to hide all optional buttons.
 The base class implementation returns `RhinoOptionPageButtons::None` by default.

   ```
   RhinoOptionPageButtons ButtonsToDisplay() const override